 Everything we encounter will be experimentally verified.
 While some of the results might be surprising, nothing we encounter will be speculative.
 This is how our world works.

-Grades will based on homework, quizzes, midterms (Feb 2 & Mar 2), class participation, and a final paper.
+Grades will based on homework, quizzes, midterms (Feb 2 & Mar 2), class participation, and a final paper (due March 15).
 There will be no final.
 As I'm moving this class online, the exact division of points is TBD.
 In general the early part of each week will concentrate on understanding how the physical world works, with the end of the week looking at how that impacts our lives and the history of quantitative understanding.
 Homework will be due Saturday night each week, and extra credit on homework will always be available for creativity or extra effort.
 Reading load will be modest, but much of the reading will be difficult (must be read slowly).
 Quizzes will be assigned along with the reading assignments.

 Miguel Morales: TBD, email